 The rest of the first segment of the show is largely comprised of covers, with a notable reaction experienced during Ace Of Spades (where we see images of England’s very own recently deceased Lemmy Kilmister on the large screen at the back).
 The highlight though, is the bonus track from the debut album, the Johnny Depp penned As Bad As I Am, which sounds really good live.
-Another promising new track, The Boogieman, is played and I’m looking forward to hearing this again when the new album comes out later this year.
+Another promising new track, The Boogieman Surprise, is played and I’m looking forward to hearing this again when the new album comes out in 2019.

 As the show continues, we are treated to a fantastic rendition of the Alice Cooper Group classic I’m Eighteen.
 We were also treated to a genuinely impressive drum solo by Glen Sobel, who is easily one of the best and most charismatic drummers in the music business.